NEW: Report on College Promise in California for the James Irvine Foundation

 California College Promise Graphic

-The CCPP Graphic (PDF) illustrates the aspirational vision of California College Promise that is broader than that of a traditional financial assistance program.
+The CCPP Graphic (PNG) illustrates the aspirational vision of California College Promise that is broader than that of a traditional financial assistance program.
 In College Promise programs, education, government, business, philanthropy, and community partners collaborate to create a framework of supports and services to improve college affordability, access, and completion for all students.

 Promises That Count: College Promise in Los Angeles